manureno/terraform-cheat-sheet/readme.md

     main.tf        -> resource description
     outputs.tf     -> variables available as output
 ```
+Terraform configuration are most of the time expressed using the HCL language in ".tf" files.
+JSON can be used as
+an alternative in files named ".tf.json".

 Note about Modules
 A _Nested Module_ is a reference to another module from the current module, it can be of two types
 * _Child Module_ if it is located externally
 * _Sub Module_ if it is embedded in the current workspace

 ## Typical Workflow
-* Create a terraform configuration
+* Create a Terraform configuration
 * Download providers, create the intermediate working files
 ```
 terraform init